parallelvirtualcluster/docs/docs/deployment/getting-started.md

     b.
 It must have at least 10GB of free space to hold temporary files during later steps, though the overall steady-state utilization of the PVC management framework is very small (<1GB).

     c.
 It must have network access to the PVC cluster, both during bootstrap as well as afterwards.
-Ideally, it will be in the "upstream" network defined in your worksheet, but an external management host is fine.
+Ideally, it will be in the "upstream" network defined below, but an external management host is fine.
 At the very least, ports 22 (SSH) and 7370 (HTTP API) must be permitted inbound to the cluster from the management host; any other traffic can be tunnelled over SSH if required.

     d.
 It must have [Ansible](https://www.ansible.com) installed.